rameshrajamani/SmartBot/README.md

 **Linux users:** Use the **run.sh** script to start SmartBot.

 That’s it!
 You can now converse with different AI models by updating the model configuration in the **config.properties** file.

+**System Configuration**

+This is tested in the CPU so you dont need to spend for GPU.
+And it works fine and the system configuration the above is developed and tested

+Processor : 12th Gen Intel(R) Core(TM) i5-1240P   1.70 GHz
+RAM - 16 GB
+64 Bit and 32 Bit OS